NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

 **Expected outputs:** The gizmo has disappeared from the previous location ad no occupies the new location

-###Test 10
+###Test 14

-**Purpose:** Test whether rotate gizmo functionality works
+**Purpose:** Test rotating gizmo functionality

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+1. Start at the "Editor mode"

-2. Adds some gizmos to the board
+2. Add some gizmos to the board

-3. Selects "Rotate tool" from the menu on the left
+3. Select "Rotate tool" from the menu on the left

-4. Clicks on any gizmo on the board to rotate it by 90° clockwise each click
+4. Click on any gizmo on the board to rotate it by 90° clockwise each click

 **Expected outputs:** Each click on the gizmo should rotate it by 90°

-###Test 11
+###Test 15

-**Purpose:** Test whether a newly configurated map can be properly saved
+**Purpose:** Test saving newly configurated map

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+1. Start at the "Editor mode"

 2. Add at least one gizmo of each type to the board

-3. Clicks "Save As" icon located in the top toolbar
+3. Click "Save As" icon located in the top toolbar

-4. A file explorer pops up prompting the user to choose a desired location for the file
+4. A file explorer pops up prompting to specify a desired location for the file

-5. Types in the name of the file to be saved, for example filename.gizmo
+5. Type in the name of the file to be saved, for example filename.gizmo

-6. Clicks "Save".
+6. Click "Save".

 7. A status label shows that the game configuration has been successfully saved.

 **Expected outputs:** Game configuration has successfully been saved to filename.gizmo located in the specified directory

-###Test 12
+###Test 16

-**Purpose:** Test whether an already saved map can be saved (using "Save", not "Save As")
+**Purpose:** Test saving an already saved map (using "Save", not "Save As")

-**Test inputs:** User:
+**Test inputs:**

-1. Does steps 1-7 described in Test 9
+1. Do steps 1-7 described in Test 9

 2. Change the board layout

-3. Clicks "Save" icon located in the top toolbar
+3. Click "Save" icon located in the top toolbar

 4. A status label shows that the game configuration have been successfully saved.

 **Expected outputs:** Game configuration has successfully been saved, overwriting the file with the new configurations

-###Test 13
+###Test 17

-**Purpose:** Test whether already saved configurations are loaded properly in Editor mode
+**Purpose:** Test loading from saved configurations in Editor mode

-**Test inputs:** User:
+**Test inputs:**

-1. Starts at the "Editor mode"
+1. Start at the "Editor mode"

-2. Clicks "Load" icon located in the top toolbar
+2. Click "Load" icon located in the top toolbar

-3. Navigates to the desired location and selects the file to be loaded, for example filename.gizmo
+3. Specify to the desired location and selects the file to be loaded, for example filename.gizmo

 4. Clicks "Load"